NadavTasher/Handasaim-CTF/README.md

 ### 5. HappyCooking
 This challenge is definitely the hardest challenge in the competition.
 The user is expected to find a recipe which is the flag by using a timing attack - so by looking at a variable that represents processing time the could understand if their search was successful or not.

+### 6. TradeSim
+This challenge is a simple scripting challenge that lets you enter buy/sell commands